 The training is required to cover the seven hours training as specified by the DVSA for Joint Approvals Unit Periodic Training (JAUPT) approval purposes.
-The course must be delivered in an interesting, creative and interactive way.
+The course must be delivered in an interesting, creative and interactive way with high quality visuals which effectively engages delegates and ensures that they can achieve all the required learning outcomes on completion of the course.